ivanl86/broken_code/final_exam/final_exam_notes.md

 ## try catch block

 ## stack unwinding
-- when an exception is thrown but not caught in a particular scope, the function call stack is "unwound" and an an attempt is made to catch the exception in the next outer try catch block
+- when an exception is thrown but not caught in a particular scope, the function call stack is "unwound" and an attempt is made to catch the exception in the next outer try catch block

 ## rethrow exception
 try {